GitHubRulesOK/SumatraPDF-Plus/Plus/MuPDF/Readme.md

 The following scripts are simple proof of concepts you can enhance as desired.

-mutool run DelPdfAnnots.js input.pdf [output.pdf]" will blindly attempt to remove all annot types (for finer control you would need to target by type) it cannot be "stealth" as it will retain the now empty `/Annots[]` tag in the page dictionary for example:
+### mutool run DelPdfAnnots.js input.pdf [output.pdf]
+will blindly attempt to remove all annot types (for finer control you would need to target by type) it cannot be "stealth" as it will retain the now empty `/Annots[]` tag in the page dictionary for example:
 ```
 9 0 obj